AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 ### Stacked Mode

 Multiple area series may be presented with usage of stacked mode for Y scale.
 Stacked mode helps to visualize data in a convenient way for comparing different data series which shares one of the values.
-Use **.stackMode()** method to enable stacked mode.
+Use **.stackMode()** parameter to enable stacked mode.

 ```
-  //set chart type
+  // set chart type
   var chart = anychart.radarChart();

-  //set stacked mod
+  // set stacked mod
   chart.yScale().stackMode('value');
 ```

 {sample}BCT\_RadarChart\_08{sample}

 Percent stacked mode calculates the proportion of each point to the category sum and uses this percentage as a value.
- To enable this mode use **.stackMode('percent')** parameter
+ To enable this mode use **.stackMode('percent')** parameter.

 {sample}BCT\_RadarChart\_09{sample}